dsp-testing/codeql-internal-data-extensions-demo-default-setup/README.md

 ## Getting started in vscode

-This requires vscode-codeql v1.7.13 or later.
+This requires vscode-codeql v1.7.13 or later and CodeQL CLI v2.12.3 or later.

 1. Clone this repository in a sibling directory to a checkout of `codeql`
 2. In the repo's root directory, run: